5 Star Plumbing | How to Unclog a Garbage Disposal: Step-By-Step Guide & Additional Methods, Causes

 Too Much Too Fast

-Another myth is that a garbage disposal can process too much food at once.
+Another myth is that a kitchen garbage disposal can process too much food at once.
 This is also untrue.
 Testing and pushing the unit’s limits will overwhelm it.
 The noise of a buzzing garbage disposal indicates overload.

 When you look into your garbage disposal with a flashlight, you can tell whether it’s overloaded if no food waste is moving around inside.
 A second sign that the garbage disposal unit is overloaded is when water and food mixtures back up into the sink.